 This portico stretches from Porta Saragozza, which is an old gate to the city dating from the 13th century, in the southwest of the city centre.
 The San Luca portico goes out of the city and up the surrounding hills to the Sanctuary of the Madonna of San Luca.
-Each year since 1433, during the Feast of the Ascension there is a procession carrying an icon of the Madonna with Child down to the Bologna Cathedral.
-The path is used by some for religious observance, reciting the Mysteries of the Rosary and stopping at the many chapels along the portico.

 The Portico of San Luca is a lovely palate of warm shades, with some attractive arches, a gorgeous bridge section at Arco del Meloncello, and many frescos along the way.

 However, it is also fairly strenuous!
 There’s a reason many Bolognese people use the route for training and exercise.
 The 2km uphill section from Arco del Meloncello to the Sanctuary is long and unrelenting.
 You might want to think twice about taking camera equipment up there as I did.
 And you will certainly feel like you have earned your pasta and wine when you finish this.